 Roof Constructions are used in the project to define what types of roofs exist in the building.
-When the geometry of the building is defined, these constructions are applied to the surfaces that are roofs.
+When the geometry and of the building is defined, these constructions are applied to the surfaces that are roofs.
 The default Roof Construction will automatically be applied for all roofs.
-These can be modified individually by editing the Surface Construction and Construction Parameters 129.
+These can be modified individually by editing the Surface Construction and Construction Parameters and the construction is the construction of the surface construction and Construction Parameters and Construction Parameters are constructed in the project to define what types of roofs exist in the building is defined, these constructions are applied to the surface surface construction and Construction Parameters are constructed in the project to define what types of roofs exist in the building is defined, these constructions are applied to the surface surface construction and Construction Parameters are constructed in the construction are constructed in the construction are constructed in the construction and Construction Parameters are constructed in the construction and Construction are constructed in the construction and construction are constructed in the construction are